 With more than 45 years of experience in international trade, development, communication and investment, has led and directed successful regional ventures in North and Latin America, Eastern Europe, the Middle East, and Asia.
 He is currently the Manager of US operations for the Nanjing American University, LLC.
 Mr. Moore is a consultant to foreign companies and governments, and often advisor to U.S. Congressional and Executive Branch bodies.
 He was a founder and chairman of the Sunbelt World Trade Association, a founder of the Nanjing-American University Foundation, the Nanjing American University, LLC.
 Past Chairman of the UA Social and Behavior Sciences Advisory Board and presently a member of the board.
 Director of the reorganized Rio Nuevo Multipurpose Facilities District Board, appointed by Govenor Brewer.

-Recipient of several Edward R. Murrow Awards.
-Murillo is a general assignment reporter, specializing in crime reporting with News 4.
+Recipient of several Edward R. Murrow Awards, Murillo is an investigative reporter specializing in crime for KVOA News 4 Tucson.
 She has earned recognition for her work including awards from the Arizona Press Club, United Press International, the Associated Press, and many community organizations.
-She has also been recognized nationally by the American Women in Radio and Television.
-Murillo is very involved in the community and gives her time to numerous organizations and charities, including: Boys and Girls Club, So.
-AZ Aids Foundation and UA Hispanic Alumni.
+She has also been recognized nationally by the American Women in Radio and Television, and is the recipient of the Silver Circle, part of the National Academy of Television Arts & Sciences, a society of honor that combines professional and community involvement by the Emmy's.
+Murillo is very involved in the community and gives her time to numerous organizations and charities, including Boys and Girls Club, Tihan Tucson Interfaith HIV/AIDS Network and UA Hispanic Alumni.

 Zuckerman has earned recognition for his commitment to the University of Arizona including a Distinguished Citizen Award from University of Arizona Alumni Association and an Honorary Doctorate of Law Degree.
 In 2002, the Arizona College of Public Health was renamed the Mel and Enid Zuckerman Arizona College of Public Health in recognition of their important work as advocates of healthier lifestyles and disease prevention.
 He is a member of several University of Arizona boards, community, and national boards.